SaarthakSolomon/Automated-Image-Classification-for-Refund-Management/README.md

 - **Monitoring and Logging**: Integrated logging for tracking API usage and batch processing.

 ## Dataset
-The dataset used in this project was sourced from [Kaggle](Kaggle Dataset URL).
+The dataset used in this project was sourced from [Kaggle](https://drive.google.com/file/d/1FTuwvVvNgbzHKEFY2EcVxK_D160J4GoC/view?usp=sharing)).
 It contains images of items labeled into 22 categories such as electronics, footwear, and accessories.
 Make sure to download and organize the dataset as described in the setup instructions.

 ## Installation
 ### Prerequisites